Grand Theft Auto: Lawsuits involving Jack Thompson

 Former lawyer Jack Thompson has been involved in a number of attempts to get families of murder victims to hold the Grand Theft Auto series accountable for the death of their loved ones.
-Due to his conduct in this and related cases, Thompson was disbarred in 2008 and was fined more than $100,000 by the Florida Bar Association.
+Due to his conduct in this and related cases, Thompson was disbarred in 2008, and was fined more than $100,000 by the Florida Bar Association.

 On 20 October 2003, the families of Aaron Hamel and Kimberly Bede, two young people shot by teens William and Josh Buckner (who in statements to investigators claimed their actions were inspired by Grand Theft Auto III) filed a US$246 million lawsuit against publishers Rockstar Games, Take-Two Interactive Software, retailer Walmart, and PlayStation 2 manufacturer Sony Computer Entertainment America.
 Rockstar and its parent company, Take-Two, filed for dismissal of the lawsuit, stating in US District Court on 29 October 2003 that the "ideas and concepts as well as the 'purported psychological effects' on the Buckners are protected by the First Amendment's free-speech clause".
 The lawyer of the victims, Jack Thompson, denied that, but failed in his attempt to move the lawsuit into a state court and under Tennessee's consumer protection act.
 Two days later, the plaintiffs filed a Notice of Voluntary Dismissal, and the case was closed.

-In February 2005, a lawsuit was brought upon the makers and distributors of the Grand Theft Auto series claiming the games caused a teenager to shoot and kill three members of the Alabama police force.
-The shooting took place in June 2003 when Devin Moore, 17 years old at the time, was taken in for questioning by police in Fayette, Alabama, regarding a stolen vehicle.
+In February 2005, a lawsuit was brought upon the makers and distributors of the Grand Theft Auto series, claiming the games caused a teenager to shoot and kill three members of the Alabama police force.
+The shooting occurred in June 2003: Devin Moore, then 17 years old, was taken in for questioning by police in Fayette, Alabama, regarding a stolen vehicle.
 Moore then grabbed a pistol from one of the police officers and shot and killed him along with another officer and dispatcher before fleeing in a police car.
 One of Moore's attorneys, Jack Thompson, claimed it was Grand Theft Autos graphic nature—with his constant playing time—that caused Moore to commit the murders, and Moore's family agrees.
 Damages were being sought from branches of GameStop and Wal-Mart in Jasper, Alabama, the stores from which Grand Theft Auto III and Grand Theft Auto: Vice City, respectively, were purchased and also from the games' publisher Take-Two Interactive, and the PlayStation 2 manufacturer Sony Computer Entertainment.
 On 29 March 2006 the case was dismissed and permission to appeal was denied.